Administrating WebSphere MQ with your browser.

 - ChannelInstanceAttrs is a JSON array with attributenames as element.

 - Synonyms can’t be used, you need to use the name of the attribute as described in the query parameters.
-You can’t use name, it must be ChannelName for example.

 - A filter is an object: IntegerFilterCommand can be used to filter on parameters which has integer values, while StringFilterCommand can be used to filter on parameters with string values.
 The filter object has these three properties: Parameter (see FilterParam), Operator (see FilterOp) and FilterValue (see FilterValue).